ei_connect

 Retrieves the pid of the C-node.
 Every C-node

-has a (pseudo) pid used in ei_send_reg
+has a (pseudo) pid used in ei_send_reg,

 and others.
 This is contained in a field in the ec